Ikeaven/P11_Konrath_Python_Testing/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.
-    To start the coverage tests, go to project root, then:
+    To start the coverage tests, go to the project root, then:
     '''
     pytest --cov=. --covreport html
     '''